Vulnerable Populations During a Disaster

 Not everyone has access to the same kinds of resources to be able to plan for, respond to, and recover from a disaster.
 While it can be tempting to see vulnerability and resilience as opposite sides of the same coin, this is not always the case.
 A community with a large vulnerable population can still have high levels of resilience.

-For counties with small populations and small population groups, the margins of error (indicated by a +/-___) can be quite large.
+For counties with small populations and small population groups, the margins of error (indicated by a +/-___) for data from the American Community Survey can be quite large.
 The margin of error tells us how precise the estimate is by indicating the range within which the estimate most likely falls.
 For help in understanding the margin of error, see the brief Kentucky: By The Numbers publication “And Now for the Grain of Salt.”

 County Data Sheets